Most people who do this work started with a theory. I started with a scar.

 Then came Florida Salt Scrubs.
 What started as a single product ended up in Disney, Walgreens, CVS, and Whole Foods.
 National retail distribution.
 Three exits across the broader portfolio.
 The numbers were real.

-But the whole time I was running those companies, I was also coaching.
+But the whole time I was building those businesses, I was also advising.
 Quietly.
 Privately.
-Executives, founders, performers.
-The companies were the visible work.
-The coaching was the work I couldn't stop doing even when no one was paying me to.
+Executives, founders, athletes, high-performers from all background and industries.
+The businesses were the visible work.
+Developing people and teams was the work I couldn't stop doing, even when no one was paying me to.

-Seven companies in, the pattern was undeniable.
-Whatever product I was technically selling, the actual work was always the same: developing the person standing in front of me.
+Seven businesses later, the pattern was undeniable.
+Whatever the business was on paper, the actual work was always the same: developing the person standing in front of me.

 Once I admitted what the actual work was, I spent the next two decades learning how to do it at the level it deserved.